-If your car has no CarPlay support or a small outdated screen, there are now multiple CarPlay upgrade solutions — each designed for different needs.
+If your car has no CarPlay or Android Auto support or a small outdated screen, there are now multiple CarPlay upgrade solutions — each designed for different needs.

 CarPlay Solutions Overview